ENGLISH LANGUAGE HOUSE

 ELH seeks to maintain a safe a supportive environment for all students and in particular all the under 18s studying at English Language House.

-• ensure all ELH staff members who come into contact with the under 18 year old have a valid DBS
+• will ensure all ELH staff members who come into contact with the under 18 year old have a valid DBS

-• receive a signed copy of the terms and conditions which includes the code of conduct and safeguarding policy for under 18s - signed by the parents and the under 18 year old
+• must receive a signed copy of the terms and conditions which includes the code of conduct and safeguarding policy for under 18s - signed by the parents and the under 18 year old

-Sometimes ELH provides tuition to under 18s during the winter in one2one classes or in group classes where they are taught with other under 18s.
+Sometimes ELH provides tuition to under 18s during the winter in One2One classes or in Group classes where they are taught with other under 18s.

 In summer, ELH offers an Under 18s’ summer school for under 18 year olds.
 Students on these courses are teenagers and are mostly 14-17 year olds although they may sometimes be as young as 12 year olds.